 A little son of Alfred Bushee was drowned in Otter Creek, near the “South End” mill, while he was fishing.
-Harry,.a. little son of William Crawford, was also drowned in a spring near the Daniel Lane house.
+Harry, a little son of William Crawford, was also drowned in a spring near the Daniel Lane house.
 Mr. Crawford found the body when he went for a pail of water.
-Mr. Crawford was injured several years later it the saw mill at the “South End” lumber job.
-Hie foot 7a3 caught by a rolling skid under a log and nearly torn off, resulting in lockjaw, from which he died after a few days.
+Mr. Crawford was injured several years later at the sawmill at the “South End” lumber job.
+His foot was caught by a rolling skid under a log and nearly torn off, resulting in lockjaw, from which he died after a few days.

-A Mr. Patterson, who married Sadie Baker DeLucia, divorced from Joseph DeLucia, was found dead, and vas said to have been poisoned in view of getting his life insurance. ’41.s.
-Patterson an away with Theodore Collins, and has not been heard from since.
+A Mr. Patterson, who married Sadie Baker DeLucia, divorced from Joseph DeLucia, was found dead, and was said to have been poisoned in view of getting his life insurance.
+Mrs. Patterson was away with Theodore Collins, and has not been heard from since.
 George A. Warner was killed at the switch near the Foley place by the falling of a derrick.
-Charles Lincoln was partially buried by eliding gravel in the pit near the “South End”, and suffered a broken leg and internal injuries, from which he died the same day.
+Charles Lincoln was partially buried by sliding gravel in the pit near the “South End”, and suffered a broken leg and internal injuries, from which he died the same day.
 The body of an unknown man was found many years ago near the brook where the lime kilns are now located.
 All of the foregoing happened in Mount Tabor.

 Mildred, a little daughter of Mr. and Mrs. Charles Hebert, was drowned in the watering trough at the I. J. Nichols farm.
 John Brown, father of Tom Brown, was killed when he jumped from the high bridge near the Erastus Kelley place.
 Edward Belanger (or Baker, as he was called) ran his automobile off the road near the watering trough below the Erastus Kelley place, and was pinned under it and died before he was found.
 Hattie Winship was killed by an automobile in her own yard.
 Peter Giotti was showing her his new car and demonstrating how it worked.
 She got in the way and was run over.